goxed/peak-tool/README.md

-# peak-tool and peak-tool-multi
+#peak-tool-multi

-2nd commit v0.5 Beta
+Tool to annotate human hg19 and mouse mm10 aligned ChIP-Seq peak files.
+This tool also takes multiple ChIP-Seq peak files from different experiments and finds neighbors of the primary peak file and annotate it.

 20GB RAM required on Linux

 16GB RAM required on MAC OS X >= 10.9

-Tool in c++ to parse the gencode annotation data file and list of ChIP-Seq peaks in bed file format.
+This is a tool in c++ to parse the gencode annotation database file and list(s) of ChIP-Seq peaks in bed file format.
-Report detailed promoter / gene-body / intergenic / enhancer occupancy.
+Report detailed promoter / gene-body / intergenic / enhancer occupancy in human or mouse.
-Multi peak version of the tool reports neighboring peaks in order to elicit co-acting transcription factors.
-(Multi-peak behaves exactly as peak-tool when a single list of peaks is given)
+Multi peak option reports neighboring peaks in order to elicit co-acting transcription factors.
+For e.g. With this feature you can correlate your peaks with ENCODE ChIP-Seq data or a related ChIP-Seq data.

 Compiling::